 A. Schematic of Dox inducible system for induction of H3.3-YFP (WT) or H3.3S10A-YFP.
 B. Live fluorescence imaging of ESC clones expressing H3.3-YFP and H3.3(S10A)-YFP.
 C. Flow cytometry analysis of YFP expression in WT, S10A.1 and S10A.2 lines with or without Dox induction.
 The percentage of GFP+ cells is shown for each condition.
 H3.3S10A is incorporated at higher levels than WT H3.3.
 Greater heterogeneity in expression was observed in the clonal S10A.1 mutant line than the S10A.2 or WT H3.3 lines.
 D. Scatterplot of ChIP-seq data (5kb bins) showing enrichment of H3.3-YFP in WT versus S10A.2 expressing lines, with enrichment of H3.3-YFP in the clonal S10A.1 line overlaid in heat map format.
 E. Scatterplot comparing the genome-wide change in H3K9me2 (z-score) in the S10A.1 line versus H3K9me2 levels (RPKM) in WT cells.
 Both S10A clones show increased H3K9me2 at regions that are relatively H3K9me2-poor in WT ESCs.
 F. Scatterplot of YFP incorporation levels versus the change in H3K9me2 enrichment in the S10A.1 line (z-score).
 Note that accumulation of H3K9me2 as a direct result of incorporating H3S10A occurs primarily at regions that are normally H3S10ph-rich.

 Figure S4.
-GLP-mediated H3K9me2 restricts H3K4me3 deposition and prevents aberrant activation of promoters proximal to TTRs.
+EHMT1-mediated H3K9me2 restricts H3K4me3 deposition and prevents aberrant activation of promoters proximal to TTRs.

-A. Genes aberrantly transcribed in G9a-/- and Glp-/- ESCs are significantly enriched (chi-square, p < 0.001) at TTRs, with skew for asymmetrical orientation relative to the expected frequency in the mouse genome.
-B. Genome browser screenshot of the Gata3 – Sfmbt2 locus showing H3S10ph (Hesp-treated), H3K4me3, H3K36me3and strand-specific RNA-seq tracks in WT, Glp-/- and G9a-/- ESCs.
-C. Meta-profile of the distribution of H3K36me3 around transcription termination sites (TTS +/- 1kb) in WT, Glp-/- and G9a-/- ESCs.
+A. Genes aberrantly transcribed in Ehmt2-/- and Ehmt1-/- ESCs are significantly enriched (chi-square, p < 0.001) at TTRs, with skew for asymmetrical orientation relative to the expected frequency in the mouse genome.
+B. Genome browser screenshot of the Gata3 – Sfmbt2 locus showing H3S10ph (Hesp-treated), H3K4me3, H3K36me3and strand-specific RNA-seq tracks in WT, Ehmt1-/- and Ehmt2-/- ESCs.
+C. Meta-profile of the distribution of H3K36me3 around transcription termination sites (TTS +/- 1kb) in WT, Ehmt1-/- and Ehmt2-/- ESCs.
 Note that H3K36me3 levels are not increased downstream of the TTS, indicating that transcription run-through events are not prevalent in the mutant lines.
-D. Profiles of H3K4me3 enrichment around transcription start sites in WT, Glp-/- and G9a-/- ESCs.
-Class I includes H3K4me3 peaks that are common in all three lines (All), Class II includes sites that show higher enrichment for H3K4me3 in Glp-/- and G9a-/- than in WT cells (Gained) and Class III includes H3K4me3 peaks that are present in Glp-/- and G9a-/- cells, but are absent in WT ESCs (De novo).
+D. Profiles of H3K4me3 enrichment around transcription start sites in WT, Ehmt1-/- and Ehmt2-/- ESCs.
+Class I includes H3K4me3 peaks that are common in all three lines (All), Class II includes sites that show higher enrichment for H3K4me3 in Ehmt1-/- and Ehmt2-/- than in WT cells (Gained) and Class III includes H3K4me3 peaks that are present in Ehmt1-/- and Ehmt2-/- cells, but are absent in WT ESCs (De novo).
 E. Heat maps of H3K4me3, replication timing (RT) (Yokochi et al. 2009) and strand-specific RNA-seq centered in each subpanel on the 1,081 de novo H3K4me3 sites (+/- 5 kb).
 Note the clear increase in RNA-seq coverage downstream or upstream of the de novo H3K4me3 peak in the + strand and - strand heat maps, respectively.
 F. Genomic features overlapping with the 3 classes of H3K4me3 peaks.
 Note that de novo H3K4me3 peaks predominantly fall within LTR and LINE repeats.
 G. Box and whisker plot showing distance, in base pairs (bp) to the closest RT boundary for each of the three H3K4me3 classes.
 De novo H3K4me3 sites are found closer to RT boundaries than All and Gained sites.

 Figure S5.
 H3S10ph is enriched in gene-rich regions in interphase MEFs, but not as broad domains.